nmenon1215/Reversi/Documents/README.md

 TO RUN THE PROGRAM FROM JAR:
 For two player game: java -jar Reversi.jar human human
-For single player: replace the second human with either (strategy1, strategy2, strategy3) ex: java -jar Reversi.jar human strategy1
+For single player against OUR AI: replace the second human with either (strategy1, strategy2, strategy3) ex: java -jar Reversi.jar human strategy1
+For single player against PROVIDER AI: replace the second human with either (easy, medium, hard) ex: java-jar Reversi.jar human easy

 // sets up the players and the game
 Player p1 = new User('X');